stephenlf/mosf/README.md

 # mosf

-> A "Sign in to Salesforce" button for Marimo
+> A "Sign in to Salesforce" Anywidget button for Marimo

 `mosf` makes it easy to connect your Marimo notebooks to Salesforce using a web-based oauth flow.
 There's no need to store rotating passwords and security tokens.
-Sign in with just a click.
+Sign in with just a click. `pip install mosf[widget]`

 ## Usage